 A. Tribal Cooperation Regarding Projects

-For the purpose of aiding and cooperating in the planning, undertaking, construction or operation of Projects, the General Council hereby agrees that:
+For the purpose of aiding and cooperating in the planning, undertaking, construction or operation of Projects, the General Community Council hereby agrees that:

 (1) The Tribe will not levy or impose any real or personal property taxes or special assessments upon the Housing Department or any Project of the Housing Department.